Hude-Hude/Hude-coding-samples/Matlab/Macro/Foreign Insurance/readme.md

-This is a coursework that plot the payment system of insurance contract under different level of sanction
+This is a coursework that simulates and plots the payment system of foreign insurance contract under different levels of sanction